bhargavmodak/bhargavmodak/README.md

-# Hi there! 👋 My name is Bhargav
+# Hi there! 👋

-Hi, I'm Bhargav Modak! (that's Mo - 🦆 for ya! )
+Hi, I'm Bhargav Modak! (that's pronounced Mo - 🦆 for ya! )

+You might also know me from various sites by my alias - The Brahmnic Boy!

+Pronouns : (He/Him/His)

+## What I know

 🏫 I'm studying Computer Engineering at Terna Engineering College, Nerul, India; and I'm in my Second Year.